moneyadviceservice/mas-standards/git-standards.md

 ## Branches

-* Choose short and descriptive names.
+* Use short and descriptive names.

 ```
 # good